Jon-C-McLean/asl_fingerspelling/README.md

 The model notebook is `cnn_model.ipynb`.
 A TFLite export can be found in the releases section of this repository.

 ## Credits
-Lachlan Wright -> Helped develop autocorrect functionality that makes use of an NLP Lachlan Garrity -> Developed MR/AR interface
+[Lachlan Wright](https://github.com/LachlanBWWright) -> Helped develop autocorrect functionality that makes use of an NLP<br/>
+[Lachlan Garrity](https://github.com/cazzerty) -> Developed MR/AR interface <br/>
-Brendan Khavin -> Helped develop autocorrect functionality, text to speech, and assess model structure viabilities during the early phases.
+[Brendan Khavin](https://github.com/BrendanKhavin) -> Helped develop autocorrect functionality, text to speech, and assess model structure viabilities during the early phases. <br/>

 ### Original Github Organisation and Repos
 **Organisation**: [SIS Team 16](https://github.com/2023SIS-Team16) <br/>